Tine-m/2.semLoginSample/README.md

 }
 ```

-In Spring @Controller is is automatically caught and handled with @ExceptionHandler annotation:
+In a Spring @Controller, the exception is is automatically caught and handled with @ExceptionHandler annotation:

 ```java
 @ExceptionHandler(LoginSampleException.class)